Gullfoss Canyon Rafting

 - Hot sauna after the river rafting

 - Wetsuit, life-vest, helmet and all equipment for rafting

 - Entry to sauna and shower facilities

 - Guidance by a certified rafting guide

-Gullfoss Canyon Rafting can be available with both pick up and as meet on location.
+Gullfoss Canyon Rafting is both available with a Reykjavik pick-up and as meet on location.